mrnaveira/rust-workshop/README.md

 Today, [Rust is considered the most-loved language among developers](https://insights.stackoverflow.com/survey/2021#technology-most-loved-dreaded-and-wanted) and is [used in production by many companies and products](https://www.rust-lang.org/production/users), including Mozilla Firefox, multiple Microsoft products, Dropbox, Discord, Coursera, Tor and recently even [in the Linux Kernel](https://security.googleblog.com/2021/04/rust-in-linux-kernel.html).

 Rust was able to achieve **top performance and top safety** at the same time.
 But of course nothing is perfect, and Rust has its downsides as well.
 The main downside of Rust is language ergonomics: assume that **any program written in Rust will be more difficult to write and understand** that if it was written in a high-level language.
-Also, the **learning curve** is very hard in Rust, as new developers need to understand memory management concepts like *ownership*, *borrowing* or *lifetimes*.
+Also, the **learning curve** is very hard in Rust, as new developers need to understand memory management concepts like [ownership](https://doc.rust-lang.org/stable/book/ch04-00-understanding-ownership.html), [borrowing](https://doc.rust-lang.org/stable/book/ch04-02-references-and-borrowing.html) or [lifetimes](https://doc.rust-lang.org/stable/book/ch10-03-lifetime-syntax.html).

 ### Rust vs Go

 Go is much simpler and has a cleaner syntax than Rust, has good performance and is considered very safe (handles memory automatically and the runtime performs many security checks).

 So, why would you use Rust instead?
 There are two situations that could make it more appropriate:
 * You need the best **performance** possible.
-As many benchmarks show, Rust is considerably faster than Go in most cases.
+As many [benchmarks show](https://medium.com/star-gazers/benchmarking-low-level-i-o-c-c-rust-golang-java-python-9a0d505f85f7), Rust is considerably faster than Go in most cases.
 An example of this is why [Discord switched from Go to Rust due to performance issues with Go's garbage collector](https://blog.discord.com/why-discord-is-switching-from-go-to-rust-a190bbca2b1f).
 * Your application is extremely concurrent and you want the best possible **memory safety**.
 The Rust compiler checks are more exhaustive, as [the race condition issue that Microsoft found in Kubernetes Helm shows](https://msrc-blog.microsoft.com/2020/04/29/the-safety-boat-kubernetes-and-rust/).